 Second Grade Science focuses on: plants and trees, balance and motion, endangered species, and environmental stewardship.
 Students develop basic research skills to take a deep dive into specific areas of interest.
 Students work both independently and in groups to puzzle through various challenges and to construct meaning of more abstract concepts.

-Second Graders increase their understanding of their place in the community through studying food, religion, economics, and geography.
-They participate in the International Day of Peace.
+Second Graders increase their understanding of their place in the community through studying basic needs including family, food, shelter, economics, and geography.
 An economics unit introduces them to important concepts of “needs vs. wants” and entrepreneurship as they create their own businesses to sell products or services at a classroom Economics Fair.

 Deeper into the dictionary